 Please see the format code value set for the list of codes to use.

-Note that the NRL supports referencing multiple formats of a record document on a single pointer.
+Note that the NRL supports referencing multiple formats of a record document on a single pointer, see below for details.

 Multiple formats of a record or document can be made available through a single pointer on the NRL.
 For example a pointer can contain a reference to retrieve a record in PDF format and as a structured FHIR resource.
 Each format must be detailed in a separate content element on the DocumentReference (pointer).